-.
+[Note to Stakeholders: This is a revised version of the ATC Process Flowchart that appears in Section L.3 of the ISO’s current Appendix L. We are unable to show the changes in redline format.]

-L.4 TTC – OTC Determination
+L.4 TTC Determination

 All transfer capabilities are developed to ensure that power flows are within their respective operating limits, both pre-Contingency and post-Contingency.
 Operating limits are developed based on thermal, voltage and stability concerns according to industry reliability criteria (WECC/NERC) for transmission paths.
-The process for developing TTC or OTC is the same with the exception of inclusion or exclusion of operating Constraints based on system conditions being studied.
-Accordingly, further description of the process to determine either OTC or TTC will refer only to TTC.
+The process for developing TTC also requires i the inclusion or exclusion of operating Constraints based on system conditions being studied. .

 L.4.1 Transfer capabilities for studied configurations may be used as a maximum transfer capability for similar conditions without conducting additional studies.
 Increased transfer capability for similar conditions must be supported by conducting appropriate studies.

-L.4.1.2 At the CAISO, studies for all major inter-area paths (mostly 500 kV) OTC are governed by the California Operating Studies Subcommittee (OSS) as one of four sub-regional study groups of the WECC OTCPC (i.e., for California sub-region), which provides detailed criteria and methodology.
+L.4.1.2 At the CAISO, studies for all major inter-area paths’ (mostly 500 kV) TTC are governed by the California Operating Studies Subcommittee (OSS) as one of four sub-regional study groups of the WECC OTCPC (i.e., for California sub-region), which provides detailed criteria and methodology.
 For transmission system elements below 500 kV the methodology for calculating these flow limits is detailed in Section L.4.3 and is applicable to the operating horizon.

 L.4.2 Transfer capability may be limited by the physical and electrical characteristics of the systems including any one or more of the following: